-In Wisconsin, child support is calculated using a set of guidelines published in the Wisconsin Administrative Code.
-These guidelines were formerly published in Chapter HSS 80 and DWD 40, and many people still refer to them as the “HSS 80″ or “DWD40″ guidelines”.
+In Wisconsin, child support is calculated using a set of guidelines published in Chapter DCF 150 of the Wisconsin Administrative Code

 In general, the guidelines require a person paying child support to pay a percentage of their gross income (income before deductions) as child support.
 The guidelines are:

 DCF 150 provides formulas for calculating child support for situations where all the children live with one parent, where they spend substantial time with both parents, or where each parent has some of the children.

 There are online sites that allow you to calculate your child support by filling in certain information.
 You can also get spreadsheets that will help you do the calculations, as well as other information, at the Wisconsin Department of Children and Families website.

 For payment information on your child support account, you should call the Wisconsin Child Support Collection Trust at 1-800-991-5530.
 You should have your PIN number ready when you call.

 Child support payments should be sent to:

 Wisconsin Support Collection Trust Fund